Share a TipCheck out these tips or, if you have something to add to this page, click to share your own tip!

 By Dianne T. from Castaic, CA

-By Michael from San Bruno, CA
+By Bobbie from Vista, CA

 I have a very persistent gopher in my yard.
 I tried crushed mothballs in the hole he made, and thought it had done the job, but he's back.
 Any suggestions on how to get rid of him without killing him?